WildCodeSchool/2023-01-EN-Berlin-Remote2-CohortManifesto/README.md

 > - not understand why the class is taking a certain direction

 > ... that we are so invited 🥰 to raise our hand, un-mute ourselves, and express our confusion immediately.
 Doing so, we know that it:
-> - is highly encouraged and pleasing to the facilitator,
+> - is highly encouraged and pleasing to the facilitator to do this,
-> - serves a wonderful purpose for everyone in the classroom
+> - serves a wonderful purpose for everyone in the classroom who might be thinking similarly,
 > - is a positive action that will never be perceived as disruptive, or lead to behavioral accusations from anyone.

+> Note that sometimes, some people in the classroom or the facilitator might decide that it is better to attend to the points we raise during class time at a later time.

+> We know that this did not mean that our intervention was viewed negatively, rather the opposite.
+We know that we have done the right thing by voicing our doubts.

-> Sometimes, the facilitator might promise to attend to the points we raise during class time at a later time.
-In this case, we know that he/she means well and that he/she is doing his/her best to cater to everyone, hence we remind ourselves that he/she might forget to attend to the point and take it upon ourselves to remind his/her later without feeling bad about it.
+> In the case of promising to attend to the points later, we know that the facilitator might forget to attend to the point(s) later.
+If this happened, we take it upon ourselves to remind him/her later without feeling bad about it, or thinking that they are avoiding us or felt bad about the point(s) we raised, which is most certainly not the case.

 ```
 <<< MANIFESTO ENDS HERE